 7 – MerchantCircle:

-MerchantCircle is a Mountain View-based start-up which has been aimed by its creators at assisting small businesses in networking with other local businesses.
+MerchantCircle is a Mountain View-based start-up that has been aimed by its creators at assisting small businesses in networking with other local businesses.
 And that’s not all; it even provides them with neat tools to reach out to local customers using marketing tools and social media features.
-Apart from the usual features that each of the sites like Yelp possess, MerchantCircle provides something it calls a Merchant score to its businesses based on user reviews.
-This makes it easier for customers to find high quality businesses easily.
+Apart from the usual features that each of the sites like Yelp possesses, MerchantCircle provides something it calls a Merchant score to its businesses based on user reviews.
+This makes it easier for customers to find high-quality businesses easily.

 6 – Citysearch:

 Citysearch is a superb online city guide for folks residing in the US, who’re looking for details regarding businesses in the categories of dining, entertainment, retail, travel and professional services.
 It provides its visitors with contact information, maps, driving directions, editorials and user reviews for the businesses it has listed.
 The site itself is a pretty standard affair, with no big attractions to boast about, but it still deserves to be looked at by those who’re interested in finding more such helpful social local review sites.